What KPIs can you use to measure the performance of your supply chain?

 Logistics KPIs (Key Performance Indicators) are tools for evaluating and reporting on the supply chain solution.

-They also play a reporting role.
-Sharing them with internal or external stakeholders can help collectively identify improvement areas and action plans.
+They also have a reporting function.
+You can share them with other stakeholders, both internal and external, to try and collectively identify areas for improvement and action plans.

 Supply chain indicators meet 4 major challenges: